-5. The graduate candidate will analyze and design curriculum aligned to student learning outcomes within the context of their educational setting.
+5. (Curriculum and Instruction concentration) The graduate candidate will analyze and design curriculum aligned to student learning outcomes within the context of their educational setting.
+5. (Early Childhood Education concentration) The graduate candidate will be able to effectively analyze the roles and responsibilities of an early childhood educator in a PK-3rd grade classroom.